Tandem clustering with invariant coordinate selection: Empirical applications

 For the iris data set, the ARI on the initial data is already excellent for mclust with a value of 0.90.
-However, it is noteworthy that for $k$means, the ARI of 0.62 on the initial data with be improved with the scatter pairs $\lcov-\cov$, $\tcov-\cov$, $\tcov-\ucov$, and $\mcd_{0.25}-\cov$ to achieve competitive ARI values between 0.87 and 0.92.
-For the scatter pairs involving $\tcov$, the normal criterion selects only the first component, whereas the med criterion selects the first and the last components,and the var criterion keeps the first two components, with the former resulting in a much higher ARI.
+However, it is noteworthy that for $k$means, the ARI of 0.62 on the initial data is improved upon with the scatter pairs $\lcov-\cov$, $\tcov-\cov$, $\tcov-\ucov$, and $\mcd_{0.25}-\cov$ to achieve competitive ARI values between 0.87 and 0.92.
+For the scatter pairs involving $\tcov$, the normal criterion selects only the first component, whereas the var criterion keeps the first two components and the med criterion selects the first and the last components, with the former resulting in a much higher ARI.
 Figure~\ref{fig:ICS_iris} displays the four components from ICS with the scatter pair $\tcov-\cov$, confirming that the relevant structure is indeed contained only in the first component.
-For $\lcov-\cov$, the med criterion also selects the first and last component, here resulting in an excellent ARI, while the normal criterion does not select any component.
+For $\lcov-\cov$, the var criterion also selects the first two components and med criterion the first and last component, here resulting in an excellent ARI, while the normal criterion does not select any component.
 It should be noted that the iris data set was used as an example in \citet{tyler2009invariant}, too.
 Those authors also find that the relevant structure is captured by the first component, but they conjecture that the results are similar ``for almost any pair of scatter matrices that we may choose''.
 Our results are an indication that the choice of scatter pair matters more for this data set than initially thought.